jonboulle/kube-cert-manager/docs/deployment-guide.md

 This guide will walk you through deploying the Kubernetes Certificate Manager.

 By default `kube-cert-manager` obtains certificates from the Let's Encrypt staging environment.
-Set the `-amce-url` flag to `https://acme-v01.api.letsencrypt.org/directory` for production.
+Set the `-acme-url` flag to `https://acme-v01.api.letsencrypt.org/directory` for production.

 ## High Level Tasks